-The examining veterinarian should have experience with the specific breed, as well as knowledge of the purpose for which the horse is being purchased.
+The examining veterinarian should have experience with the specific breed and discipline, as well as knowledge of the purpose and level of exercise for which the horse is being purchased.
 Ideally, the examiner should also be aware of any related organizational regulations that may influence the prepurchase examination.
-All notes generated during the examination should be kept in the buyer's file and a report should be generated for the buyer.
-The examination should be conducted in a thorough and organized manner, as prepurchase examinations are a common cause for litigation from dissatisfied buyers.
-The major problems related to litigation are lack of understanding of the prepurchase examination process and the client's excessive expectation of a secure investment.
+All notes generated during the examination should be kept in the buyer's file, and a report should be generated for the buyer.
+The examination should be conducted in a thorough and organized manner, because prepurchase examinations are a common cause of litigation from dissatisfied buyers.
+The major problems related to litigation are lack of understanding of the prepurchase examination process and the client's unrealistic expectation of a secure investment.

-The buyer is the owner of the information, but needs to maintain a level of confidentiality so that the reputation of the horse is not potentially altered due to inappropriate dissemination of medical information.
+The buyer is the owner of the information but needs to maintain a level of confidentiality so that the reputation of the horse is not potentially altered because of inappropriate dissemination of medical information.
 Through requests by the buyer or the buyer's agent, the seller and/or their veterinarian may agree to provide the horse's medical history to the examining veterinarian.
 These medical records are returned at the end of the examination.
+The potential examination and its procedureshould be thoroughly reviewed with the buyer and seller verbally and with written explanatory documents.
+Written release forms for riding the horse, payment, and the seller's permission for any interventional procedures, such as sedation for radiographs, shoe removal, hair clipping, etc, should be obtained before the examination.
+Partial examinations should not be encouraged.
 Trial periods are often acceptable and encouraged, especially if the seller can be assured of the horse's safety.
 One option is to house the horse in a mutually known, professionally managed barn.
 The seller may request that the horse be insured.

 Traditionally, it is recommended that the examining veterinarian have had no contact with the horse or seller in a previous medical or personal role.
 However, this is often not possible when the horse is being sold within a small community or within the same boarding barn.
 In such situations, the relationship of the veterinarian to all parties involved should be clearly stated.
 The opposite situation can occur when the horse is being purchased out of town and the examining veterinarian is not the routine veterinarian for the buyer.
 The examining veterinarian may want to have the buyer's routine veterinarian review the examination report and any ancillary information, such as radiographs, laboratory tests, etc. Also, if any particular question arises during the examination, an opinion from a board-certified veterinary specialist might be indicated.